 Make a beautiful wooden blanket ladder for under $15.
-It’s an easy one day project that will allow you to display beautiful quilts or blankets in the open and make them easily accessible.
+It’s an easy DIY project that will allow you to display beautiful quilts or blankets in the open and make them easily accessible.
 This post contains an affiliate link.

 This post was originally shared in 2015.
 Our blanket ladder is still holding strong and used in our home.